martinpllu/eyeball/README.md

 # Installation

-To install, simply copy the `eyeball` script somehere on your path (e.g. `/usr/local/bin`).
+To install, simply copy the `eyeball` script somehere on your PATH, e.g. `/usr/local/bin`.

 # Diff command

 - If `git` is installed, `eyeball` uses `git --no-pager diff --color-words --no-index` to generate a lovely colourised word-by-word diff report.
 - If `git` is not installed, `eyeball` uses plain old `diff`.
-- The diff command can be customised by setting the EYEBALL_DIFF environment variable, e.g. `export EYEBALL_DIFF=colordiff`
+- The diff command can be customised by setting the `EYEBALL_DIFF` environment variable, e.g. `export EYEBALL_DIFF=colordiff`

 # Notes and tips